The park is currently closed due to Covid 19 local lockdown restrictions. Click here for more info.

 We plan to open the website for hire and pedal pass bookings immediately after the first ministers’ announcement at 12:30pm on Friday 3rd July.

 We are waiting on further information from Welsh Government before announcing an opening date for our uplift but fear not, we have been busy working out how to operate the uplift safely for riders and our drivers alike.
-We will be operating on reduced capacities with lower numbers of riders each day and riders will be required to wear face coverings at all times in the buses.
+We will be operating on reduced capacities with lower numbers of riders each day and riders will be required to wear a face mask at all times in the buses.
 We have a very safe and well organised system ready to launch as soon as we get the green light.

 At weekends in July and August (if we are able to operate the uplift) we will be reducing crowding by offering two 4.5 hour uplift sessions each day.
 This will mean we can keep the number of riders in each session low yet still give everyone a solid amount of riding time.